deficollective/defiscan/src/content/protocols/sky.md

 `USDS` is pegged to Circle's `USDC` rather than `USD` due to its stability module.

-Users can mint `USDS` from `USDC` at a fixed 1:1 rate using the `LitePSM` (Peg-stability module).
+Users can mint `USDS` from `USDC` at a fixed 1:1 rate using the `LitePSM` (_Peg Stability Module_).
 This means that `USDS` is directly pegged to `USDC` (instead of `USD`), which is a centralized stablecoin.
 There is a debt ceiling limiting how much `USDS` can be backed by `USDC`.
 This debt ceiling is dynamic, it can be increased every 12 hours by _400 Mio_ if the current debt approaches the ceiling (debt + 400 Mio > ceiling).
 The ceiling can reach up to **10 Billion** `USDS`, making `USDC` more than a collateral for Sky, but a peg for its stablecoin.

-The `LitePSM`, which allows this conversion, may be stopped or paused in an emergency Sky Governance proposal.
+The `LitePSM`, which allows this conversion, may be stopped or paused in an emergency _Sky Governance_ proposal.

 ## Chronicle